DjangoGirls/tutorial/css/README.md

         color: #000000;
     }

-Then surround the HTML code which desplayes the posts with declarations of classes.
+Then surround the HTML code which displays the posts with declarations of classes.
 Replace this:

     {% for post in posts %}
         <div class="post">